ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ### DNS Resources
 {: #vpc-transit2-dns-resources}

-Apply the dns_tf layer to create the DNS services and add a DNS zone for each VPC and an A record for each of the test instances:
+Apply the dns_tf layer to create add a cloud DNS zone and an A record for each of the test instances in the transit VPC and spoke VPCs.
+A DNS instance is also created for the enterprise simulation.
    ```sh
    ./apply.sh dns_tf
    ```